lyudaio/grantsdump/CONTRIBUTING.md

 ## Development Setup

-To set up a local development environment for `mysql-grants-dump`, follow these steps:
+To set up a local development environment for `mysql-grantsdump`, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Create a virtual environment by running `virtualenv venv` and activate it by running `source venv/bin/activate`.
-4. Run the tool by running `python mysql-grants-dump.py`.
+4. Run the tool by running `python mysql-grantsdump.py`.

 ## License

-By contributing to `mysql-grants-dump`, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
+By contributing to `mysql-grantsdump`, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

 Thank you for your contributions!